arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/REST_DOCUMENT_CREATE.md

 ///
 /// The body can be an array of documents, in which case all
 /// documents in the array are inserted with the same semantics as for a
 /// single document.
-The operation either succeeds for all documents or
-/// fails without adding a single document.
+The result body will contain a JSON array of the
+/// same length as the input array, and each entry contains the result
+/// of the operation for the corresponding input.
+In case of an error
+/// the entry is a document with attributes *error* set to *true* and
+/// errorCode set to the error code that has happened.
 ///
 /// Possibly given *_id* and *_rev* attributes in the body are always ignored,
 /// the URL part or the query parameter collection respectively counts.